joaquinsalas/hurakan/core_app/docs/manuals/usermanual.md

 - Category 4 hurricane (SSHWS)
 - Duration: October 3–October 11
 - Peak intensity: 140 mph (220 km/h) (1-min); 942 mbar (hPa) [from Wikipedia](https://en.wikipedia.org/wiki/Hurricane_Lidia_(2023))

+## Authors <a name = "authors"></a>
+The project has benefited by the participation of the following [contributors](https://github.com/joaquinsalas/hurakan/blob/main/acknowledgments/acknowledgments.md).

 ## References<a name="references"></a>